damianb/trainerred/README.md

 designed to enable better, more consistent moderation for submissions.

 TrainerRed is built for node.js 0.11, and developed on top of the excellent [snoocore](https://github.com/trevorsenior/snoocore) library for the...not-so-well documented reddit API.
-Information retrieved from the reddit API is analyzed locally, then results are modmailed to the subreddit moderators.
-Relevant data is stored locally to reduce load on reddit's servers.
+Information retrieved from the reddit API is analyzed locally, with results sent via modmail to the subreddit moderators.
+Relevant data is stored locally to reduce load on reddit's servers during the analysis and to keep it from becoming entirely useless when reddit goes down anyways.

 #### license